Precision Sound Reproducers

 breaks and a lousy engine isn’t much fun either.
 It needs to work all

-at the same time and in the same device.
+at the same time for it to be really good.
 We are not aware of other

-products that achieve such a total, holistic approach, with exceptional
+products that achieve such a total, complete, holistic approach.

 Q: What has been done technically to achieve this?